 Treatment of "rollover" contributions for consent to distribution.
-In determining if the value of your vested account balance exceeds the \$5,000 threshold described above used to determine whether you must consent to a distribution, your "rollover account" will be considered as part of your benefit.
+In determining if the value of your vested account balance exceeds the \$1,000 threshold described above, your "rollover account" will be considered as part of your account benefit.

-What happens if I terminate employment at Normal Retirement Date?
+What happens if I terminate employment on or following Normal Retirement Age?